-I’m a PhD candidate of the Department of Computer Science at the University of Maryland, College Park, advised by Prof. David Mount.
+I earned my PhD from the Department of Computer Science at the University of Maryland, College Park, advised by Prof. David Mount.
 My research interests lie generally in Theoretical Computer Science, including Computational Geometry, Approximation Algorithms, and Data Structures.
 I’m always looking for research opportunities, just contact me!

-My current research revolves around the goal of achieving more efficient nearest-neighbor classification, showing results that are practical for large-scale applications, while also having provable theoretical guarantees.
+My research revolves around the goal of achieving more efficient nearest-neighbor classification, showing results that are practical for large-scale applications, while also having provable theoretical guarantees.
 This work focuses on two main subjects.
 First, on the development and analysis of algorithms to reduce the training set used for classification.
 These reduced subsets can be either heuristically obtained [CCCG’19, CCCG’20] or \(\varepsilon\)-coresets [ESA’20].
-Additionally, I’ve been working on proposing new data structures specially tailored for answering \(\varepsilon\)-approximate nearest-neighbor classification queries [To appear in ESA’21], achieving the lowest complexity of any approach so far.
+Additionally, I’ve been working on proposing new data structures specially tailored for answering \(\varepsilon\)-approximate nearest-neighbor classification queries [ESA’21], achieving the lowest complexity of any approach so far.

 I completed my undegraduate studies at Universidad Simón Bolívar, Venezuela, earning a BEng. in Computer Science, Cum Laude.
 During those years, I had the pleasure of working with great people.
 First, with Prof. María-Esther Vidal, on topics related to Semantic Web and Graph Databases (see publications).
 Additionally, I was advised by Prof. Emely Arráiz towards my undegraduate thesis, titled Bio-Inspired Metaheuristics for Instance Selection, which was awarded an outstanding honorable mention by the committee.